MariaBiza/JavaCodeWars/README.md

 # JavaCodeWars
-I solve problems in java from the CodeWars website.
+Solving problems in Java on the CodeWars platform.